Big Brother Africa season 3

 Big Brother Africa 3 is the third series of the Big Brother Africa reality television show produced by Endemol.
 The season began airing on 24 August 2008 and run 91 days ending 23 November 2008.

-As with the previous series, the show involves 12 countries within Africa (Angola, Botswana, Ghana, Kenya, Malawi, Namibia, Nigeria, South Africa, Tanzania, Uganda, Zambia & Zimbabwe) each producing a contestant living in an isolated house in Johanneburg, South Africa, while trying to avoid being evicted by viewers and ultimately winning a large cash prize at the end of the show.
+As with the previous series, the show involves 12 countries within Africa (Angola, Botswana, Ghana, Kenya, Malawi, Namibia, Nigeria, South Africa, Tanzania, Uganda, Zambia & Zimbabwe) each producing a contestant living in an isolated house in Johannesburg, South Africa, while trying to avoid being evicted by viewers and ultimately winning a large cash prize at the end of the show.
 The show is filmed in a house at Sasani Studios in Lyndhurst, Johannesburg.
 This season marks the closest vote in the history of the Big Brother series in Africa.

 Production

 The House

 Architecturally, the House in this series of Big Brother was hardly unchanged from the previous one.
 The House was, however, completely revamped in the inside with brand new decor and an edgier look.
 The kitchen together with the dining area and the lounge had a Garden of Eden theme with artificial grass on the floor and green plants crawling on the surrounding walls.
 The bathroom, particularly the shower, had clocks all over the walls to create a feeling of paranoia - the clocks also did not work.
 The bedrooms were also switched from the previous season, meaning the girls had to sleep in the bedroom closer to the kitchen whilst the boys had to sleep in the bedroom closer to the bathroom.
-The House also boasted a large backyard, with the jacuzzi being replaced by an even bigger irregular-shaped pool, a Diary Room where the Housemates were strongly encouraged to voice their true opinions and feelings, and a Store Room where most of the Housemates' belongings were kept.
+The House also boasted a large backyard, with the jacuzzi being replaced by an even bigger irregular-shaped pool, a Diary Room where the Housemates were strongly encouraged to voice their true opinions and feelings, and a Storeroom where most of the Housemates' belongings were kept.